-B. Environmental Elements [HELP]
+B. ENVIRONMENTAL ELEMENTS [help]

-- 1. Earth [help] - a.
-General description of the site:
+1. Earth [help]

-(circle one): Flat, rolling, hilly, steep slopes, mountainous, other slight grade beach agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
+What is the steepest slope on the site (approximate percent slope)? [help]

-- b.
-What is the steepest slope on the site (approximate percent slope)?
-2 degrees - c.
+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any d.
-Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help]